-- 1. Support for (2) Circulator pumps.
+- Support for (2) Circulator pumps (1 if Lite version).
 Two rotation modes are provided: Based on system runtime or system pump runtime hours.
 Pump failure switchover/retry mode. - 2.
-Warm weather shutdown, (2) pump jog and local pump jog to keep pumps from seizing. - 3.
-The Modbus, BACnet or LonWorks communications port can be accessed concurrently with the USB port (HeatNet Control Pro).
+Warm weather shutdown, (2) pump jog (1 if Lite version) and local pump jog to keep pumps from seizing. - The Modbus, BACnet or LonWorks communications port can be accessed concurrently with the USB port (HeatNet Control Pro).
 The BACnet, LonWorks, or Modbus connections do not need to be disabled to use the USB ports. - 4.
 The DHW pump and the Local Pump relay connections now provide a normally closed contact.
-This allows for the use of a power open/power close valve. - 5.
-Support for 5ma 0-10v control signals using third party controls. - 6.
+This allows for the use of a power open/power close valve. - Support for 5ma 0-10v control signals using third party controls. - 6.
 Support for (2) display types: Vacuum Florescent and Color LCD using the same 20 pin ribbon cable. - 7.
-System Return sensor input. - 8.
-Enhanced bootloader and firmware storage.
+System Return sensor input.

+- 8. Enhanced boot loader and firmware storage.
 One firmware storage location for user updates.
 One firmware program that always remains resident so that a factory program can be restored.
-Primary loading is with a flashdrive.

-- 9. Support for High Efficiency Ametek blowers. - 10.
-32 bit Microcontroller operating @64Mhz with 5-stage pipeline, and prefetch cache. - 11.
-(3) stage control relay outputs for TBD applications. - 12.
-Backwards compatible with existing HeatNet versions 1.x and 2.x controls and applications. - 13.
-Support for 135 Ohm control actuators. - 14.
-1k Platinum Stack sensor - 15.
-Flow meter input or BMS GPM input/control - 16.
-On-board HeatNet Online network module. - 17.
-Dual PID controls.
+Primary loading is with a flash drive. - 9.
+32-bit Microcontroller operating @ 64 MHz with 5-stage pipeline, and prefetch cache. - 10.
+(3) Stage control relay outputs for TBD applications. - 11.
+Backwards compatible with existing HeatNet versions 1.x and 2.x controls and applications. - 12.
+Support for 135 Ohm control actuators. - 13.
+1k Platinum Stack sensor - 14.
+Flow meter input or BMS GPM input/control - 15.
+On-board HeatNet Online network module (optional if Lite version). - 16.
+Dual adjustable PID controls.
 One for space heating and one for DHW heating.
 Allows for simultaneous DHW/Space heating.